Phytoremediation: Phytodegradation

-Hence, the plants reduce toxicity (with exceptions) and sequester the xenobiotics in phytotransformation.
 Trinitrotoluene phytotransformation has been extensively researched and a transformation pathway has been proposed.

 Phytostimulation

 Phytostimulation (or rhizodegradation) is the enhancement of soil microbial activity for the degradation of organic contaminants, typically by organisms that associate with roots.
 This process occurs within the rhizosphere, which is the layer of soil that surrounds the roots.
 Plants release carbohydrates and acids that stimulate microorganism activity which results in the biodegradation of the organic contaminants.
-This means that the microorganisms are able to digest and break down the toxic substances into harmless form.
-Phytostimulation has been shown to be effective in degrading petroleum hydrocarbons, PCBs, and PAHs.
-Phytostimulation can also involve aquatic plants supporting active populations of microbial degraders, as in the stimulation of atrazine degradation by hornwort.
+In the ideal case, the microorganisms detoxify pollutants.

+Leaf litter and organic matter from plants can stabilize microbial soil biosiversity and minimize further loss of microogranisms from contaminants.
+Phytostimulation has been tested with petroleum, PCBs, and PAHs.
+Phytostimulation might also be applicable to atrazine degradation by hornwort.